-What is a False Claim?
+What Is Considered a False Claim?

 Liability under the federal False Claims Act occurs when a defendant (1) knowingly presents (or causes to be presented) a false or fraudulent claim for payment; (2) knowingly makes, uses, or causes to be made or used, a false record or statement material to a false or fraudulent claim; (3) conspires with others to commit a violation of the False Claims Act; (4) knowingly makes, uses, or causes to be made or used, a false record or statement to conceal, avoid, or decrease an obligation to pay money or transmit property to the Federal Government.

 A broad array of scenarios can constitute FCA (False Claims Act) violations.
 Healthcare Fraud cases include: coding false claims, DRG false claims, PPS false claims, Medicare kickbacks, outpatient PPS false claims fraud, Stark law violations, DME fraud, and DRG fraud.
 The cases are brought by whistleblowers, who typically have previously attempted to call attention to the problem within their company.
 Qui tam, which is a feature of the False Claims Act, is a unique mechanism that allows individuals and entities with evidence of fraud against federal programs to sue the wrongdoer on behalf of the government.
 Currently, qui tam provisions include strong financial incentives to file a lawsuit on behalf of the federal government.